Nina C. Young: Biography

 Young was born in Nyack, New York, and raised throughout Rockland County.
-Her initial music education was self-taught; she began violin at age 12.
 In 2003 she graduated from Clarkstown High School North and then moved to Cambridge, Massachusetts, to study engineering and music at the Massachusetts Institute of Technology.
 In 2007 Young received two degrees from MIT: a B.S. in ocean engineering and a B.S. in music (studying primarily with Keeril Makan).
 She continued to work as a research assistant to Tod Machover at the MIT Media Lab.
 Young attended McGill University's Schulich School of Music from 2008 to 2011, receiving a M.Mus.
 She studied composition with Sean Ferguson, orchestration with Jean Lesage, and mixed music with Philippe Leroux.
 While in Montreal, Young worked as a research assistant in CIRMMT's (the Centre for Interdisciplinary Research in Music Media and Technology) Expanded Musical Practice Project and as a studio and teaching assistant at the McGill Digital Composition Studios.
 Young holds a doctorate in music composition from Columbia University, where she studied with Brad Garton, Georg Friedrich Haas, George Lewis, and Fred Lerdahl.
 At Columbia, she taught electronic music at the Computer Music Center (CMC).